Master of Divinity (Theology Program)

 Mount St. Mary's Seminary attempts to take an integrated approach to theology and to all the dimensions of formation.
 While intellectual formation, pastoral practice, and sacramental practica are necessary, they must build upon the foundation of a personal encounter with and configuration to Jesus Christ.
 While many programs tend to value function over being, seeing the seminary as an "industrial school" for training in the mechanics of doing priestly things, the integrated approach of Mount St. Mary's is concerned with priestly identity.

 Mount St. Mary's Seminary offers a five-year theology program, inclusive of a pastoral internship year.
-The seminarian is expected earn the Master of Divinity Degree by taking 142 quarter hours of theology in the areas of biblical studies; pastoral and professional studies; Church history, sacramental and liturgical studies; systematic theology; and moral theology and spirituality.
-Seven courses involve a practicum.
+The seminarian is expected earn the Master of Divinity Degree by taking 103 semester hours of theology in the areas of biblical studies; pastoral and professional studies; Church history, sacramental and liturgical studies; systematic theology; and moral theology and spirituality.
+Five courses involve a practicum; another four courses consist entirely of practica.
 The curriculum was recently and thoroughly revised to account for changes in the Program for Priestly Formation and to meet the challenges of priests in the dioceses served by Mount Saint Mary's Seminary in the 21st century.

 Since 1990 61% of those admitted to the Master of Divinity degree program have earned the degree.

 Course of Study at Mount St Mary's 2013-2014